ConquerorsOfMystery/seabass/README.md

 Runtime CBAS behaves the way that the code generator says it should The "toc" code generator makes low-level CBAS code behave like C.

+# Are there any demonstrations of CBAS's true power?

+Truly?
+No, but there are minor examples- we have a compiletime recursive descent parser generator DSL implemented (`@cgrdparser`), which was used to implement a custom pretty-printer syntax, `@pprint`.

+Some language features from C++ have been mirrored in CBAS using metaprogramming code- notably templates.

+Most CBAS code is unfortunately mostly just a spruced-up C or a dumbed-down C++.

+# I looked through the code- isn't this just macros?

+The majority of CBAS metaprogramming usage in the codebase is to implement macros, and indeed CBAS does have one of the most intricate and flexible macro systems I know of, however CBAS's metaprogramming facilities are not "just macros".

+CBAS's metaprogramming facilities have not been properly demonstrated, nor fully fleshed out yet.

+I, the sole author, David MHS Webster, am still working on the "theory" of metaprogramming as it pertains to the project.

+# Do you accept contributions?

+Ideas, yes, but absolutely no code submissions.

 # What "real programming" can I do in CBAS immediately?